Repairing Cracked Dash

 -I also suggest expanding the masking area to make the blending easier.

--If I was to do this the second time around, I would use a Plastic Adhesion Promoter (SEM also sells it) to make sure the SEM Texture gets a good bonding surface.
+-If I was to do this again, I would use a Plastic Adhesion Promoter (SEM also sells it) to make sure the SEM Texture gets a good bonding surface.

 Read up on these: